oneapi-src/oneDAL/docs/source/onedal/algorithms/graph/subgraph-isomorphism.rst

 One of mappings for subgraph :math:`H` in graph :math:`G` in induced case is: [3, 0, 1, 4, 2, 5].
 Which means that:

-* vertex with id 0 is mapped on vertex in target graph with id 3;
+* pattern vertex with id 0 is mapped on vertex in target graph with id 3;
-* vertex with id 1 is mapped on vertex in target graph with id 0;
+* pattern vertex with id 1 is mapped on vertex in target graph with id 0;
-* vertex with id 2 is mapped on vertex in target graph with id 1;
+* pattern vertex with id 2 is mapped on vertex in target graph with id 1;
-* vertex with id 3 is mapped on vertex in target graph with id 4.
+* pattern vertex with id 3 is mapped on vertex in target graph with id 4.
-* vertex with id 4 is mapped on vertex in target graph with id 2.
+* pattern vertex with id 4 is mapped on vertex in target graph with id 2.
-* vertex with id 5 is mapped on vertex in target graph with id 5.
+* pattern vertex with id 5 is mapped on vertex in target graph with id 5.

 Mapping for subgraph :math:`H` in graph :math:`G` in non-induced case is: [3, 0, 1, 4, 2, 5] and [3, 6, 1, 4, 2, 5].